 A paisley of green amid swirls of turquoise seas, Petit St. Vincent — called PSV by its regulars, is a 115-acre volcanic island fringed with pristine beaches.
 Its 22 spacious villas and cottages are discreetly tucked into the hillside or along the shore, and you’re likely to forget that there are other people on this island unless you seek them out.
 The outside world is all but nonexistent here, and the greatest decision you’re bound to make is whether to take out the kayak or the paddleboard, whether to head to the beach on the Atlantic side or the Caribbean side.
 PSV is an island getaway that takes “getaway” very seriously.

 Considering how many tiny islands are sprinkled across the Caribbean, it says something about Petit St. Vincent that Jean-Michel Cousteau—a leading ocean conservationist and son of diving pioneer Jacques Cousteau—chose to establish his dive center here.
-This is a Caribbean resort ahead of the pack, where sustainability matters and subtle elegance coexist with wild splendor and the rhythms of nature.
+This is a Caribbean resort ahead of the pack, where sustainability matters and subtle elegance coexists with wild splendor and the rhythms of nature.

 Paved roads are scarce, beachfront high-rises and crowded beaches are nonexistent.
 Instead of a television, there is a wide-open ocean view from every part of your cottage.
 Instead of telephone or Internet, communication happens by a quaint form of semaphore: flags of varying colors communicate your needs to the attentive lodge staff that outnumber the guests three to one.
 The focus here is celebrating the people you’re with and the gorgeous place where you are, whether that means sailing, snorkeling, hiking, and kayaking, or just finding a perfect spot on a perfect beach and raising a flag to summon a picnic.